How a Maine inventor helped a Red Sox ace regain his winning ways

 Cross said he liked seeing the Armaid pop up on NESN.

-‘To have a professional ballplayer actually be on TV and have the commentator say, ‘Hey, what the heck is that he’s doing?’ was like a dream come true,” Cross said.
+“To have a professional ballplayer actually be on TV and have the commentator say, ‘Hey, what the heck is that he’s doing?’ was like a dream come true,” Cross said.

 “And I didn’t have to pay for it.”